-In addition to the dedicated TAMS counseling service, TAMS students also have access, as feepaying UNT students, to counselors through the UNT Counseling and Testing Center.
-Please contact the UNT Counseling and Testing Services at (940) 565-2741 for an appointment.
+In addition to the dedicated TAMS counseling service, TAMS students also have access, as feepaying UNT students, to counselors through the UNT Counseling and Testing Services.
+Please visit UNT Counseling and Testing Services to view the services offered.

 STUDENT LIFE POLICIES AND PROCEDURES